RenovoSolutions/ngx-datetimepicker/README.md

 ### Work flow

 - Clone repository to your machine.
-- Run `npm run setup` to prepare the project
+- Run `npm install --force` in both root and demo directories.
 - Live edit mode with `npm run serve`.
 - Run tests with watcher with `npm run test`.
 - Run tests without a watcher with `npm run test.once`.